LilSpazJoekp/docstrfmt/sample.rst

 Indentation
 -----------

-All indentation is done three spaces at a time.
+All indentation is done four spaces at a time.
 This may look a bit odd for bulleted lists in isolation, but it makes everything consistent.

 .. note::

     - Thing 1
           1. Thing 2
           2. Thing 3
     - term
           definition